abdelghaniBensalih/webdev.emje/blog/2024-11-23-intro-to-javascript.md

 - Build dynamic web applications.
 - Understand the foundational language for frameworks like React, Angular, and Vue.

-> *Brendan Eich (Creator of JavaScript):* JavaScript is the only programming language that I know of that has a mental health problem.
+> * Douglas Crockford:* JavaScript is the most misunderstood language in the world, but it’s also the most used.
 ---

 ### JavaScript Basics